Ministerial Intervention Australian Migration Lawyers

 Evidence Collation & Submission Drafting

-We assist in gathering all relevant supporting evidence and meticulously draft a comprehensive submission detailing your case for intervention.
+We assist in gathering all relevant supporting evidence and meticulously draft a comprehensive submission proving your case meets the grounds for referral.

 4